stacs-srg/valipop/docs/usage/configuration/index.md

 ## The Input Distributions

-Input distributions provide the probablities used to simulate all properties of the population.
+Input distributions provide the probabilities used to simulate all properties of the population.
 The collection of input distributions for a population should be contained within a single directory.
-The path to this directory can be passed to Valipop with the [`var_data_files`](config-reference#var_data_files) option in the config file.
+The path to this directory can be passed to ValiPop with the [`var_data_files`](config-reference#var_data_files) option in the config file.

 See the [input distribution reference](input-reference.md) for the structure and format of all input distributions.